Teradani Chōshizuka Kofun: Overview

-The Teradani Chōshizuka Kofun is located on the east bank of the Tenryū River.
+The Teradani Chōshizuka Kofun is located on the Iwatabara Plateau on the east bank of the Tenryū River.
 It is a zenpō-kōen-fun (前方後円墳), which is shaped like a keyhole, having one square end and one circular end, when viewed from above.
 The tumulus is orientated south-south west and has a total length of 108 meters, making it the third largest found in Shizuoka Prefecture.
 The anterior rectangular portion is 52 meters wide with a height of 4.5 meters, and the posterior domed portion has a diameter of 58 meters and height of eight meters.
-There are traces of a surrounding ten-meter wide moat and fukiishi stones.
+There are traces of a surrounding ten-meter wide moat and earthen embankment.
+The slopes of the mound were covered with fukiishi paving stones.

 The tumulus was excavated in 1880 and 1898 and was found to contain a vermilion-painted vertical burial chamber with a length of three meters.
 Grave goods included an ancient triangular-edged Shinju-kyo Bronze mirror with a design of mythical animals, pottery and bronze artifacts, which dated the tomb to the middle to end of the 4th century AD.